brentvollebregt/nitratine.net/posts/my-desktop-backgrounds/post.md

 category: General
 tags: [backgrounds]
 feature: lhc-blocks.jpg
-description: "Surprisingly I get a lot of people as where I got my backgrounds from in my YouTube videos.
+description: "Surprisingly I get a lot of people asking where I got my backgrounds from in my YouTube videos.
 I've finally decided to just put them all in once place if anyone is interested."

 [TOC]